zmalone/chef-web-docs/source/concepts/resources.md

   * A service that should be running
   * A file that should be generated

 Resources are gathered into Recipes and then applied to systems via thef Chef Client.
-For more information, see the [Chef Documentation](http://docs.opscode.com/resource.html).
+For more information, see the [Chef Documentation for Resources](http://docs.opscode.com/resource.html).